gabechutuape/shortest-path-flight/DEVELOPMENT.md

 Created a map that maps airport ids to nodes and a hash map that maps airport codes to ids and a function that populates both using airport_file_.
 Created structs for nodes and edges to be used in graph later.

+### Progress 12/8 (dimitar3)
+Created and implemented a function that reads from route_file_ and populates a new hashmap "route_map_".
+This is our adjacency list.
+Modified edge node to include more data for the route_map_, which maps airline id's to edges (routes).